rsksmart/devportal-1.0/tutorials/frontend/first-frontend-web3-injected.md

 Enter any value in the info text field, and click on the Set button.

-It will call the `setInfo()` function at the smart contract instance register, with the info that you defined.
+The web3 instance would call the `setInfo()` function at the smart contract instance register, with the info that you defined.

 I will enter the value "RSK".